Project Sylpheed: Story

 Project Sylpheed's plot has the style and substance of typical anime, depicting characters as the focal points of events rather than individual pawns in the grand scheme of things.
 Told through an hour's worth of animated cutscenes, the story starts in the Lebendorf star system where Faraway's squadron is ambushed by ADAN forces.
-Losing a pilot, the squadron fights its way out, along with its mother ship—the Acropolis.
+Losing a pilot, the squadron fights its way out, along with its mother ship Acropolis.
 The attacking force is later revealed to be part of a larger invasion fleet.
 After defending the planet from the invaders and cruise missiles, Lebendorf is evacuated and the TCAF retreats from the system.
 As Faraway and his team retreat, the fleeing civilians are attacked by ADAN forces, this time led by Margras Mason.
 Though having the opportunity to kill Faraway, Mason spares him on account of their friendship, though warns him to leave the military or be killed on their next encounter.
 Acropolis withdraws to the planet Hargenteen where the TCAF is massing against ADAN's onslaught.

 After repairs, the carrier joins a task force on a mission, attacking deep into the enemy's territory to draw away part of ADAN's fleet.
 The task force commander, however, fell for an ambush.
 Panicking, he orders a retreat, abandoning the Acropolis, which was investigating nearby Acheron.
 While defending the carrier, Faraway shoots down Mason's fighter.
 Landing where Mason crashed, Faraway engages him in a fistfight and learns the story behind Acheron's devastation.
 After Mason's rescue by ADAN, Faraway returns to Acropolis.
 The mothership retreats to Hargateen and rejoins its defenders, holding off several waves of ADAN attacks.
 Then Egan arrives with her superweapon, the Promethus Driver, and destroys most of the TCAF defenders and several ADAN ships with a single shot that also devastates the planet's surface.
 Too few to mount an effective assault against ADAN, the remaining TCAF ships, including Acropolis, retreat to Earth.
 Bent on revenge, Egan announces Earth as ADAN's next target despite Mason's heavy disapproval.

 Scouting ahead of ADAN's main force, Mason's squadron is challenged and destroyed by Faraway's fighters.
 Mason is captured and Faraway persuades him to defect; the TCAF learns the weakness of the Promethus Driver from Mason.
 In the final battle, Mason flies alongside Faraway, destroying many of ADAN's ships and sacrificing himself to clear a way for his friend to reach the Promethus Driver's firing mechanism.
 Faraway destroys the mechanism, causing the superweapon to implode and form a gravity well.
 His ship fails to escape the well's pull and loses power; however, Mason's spirit appears and restarts the Delta Saber, helping Faraway to escape.
 The post-credits scene shows Faraway and Bernstein, as they stand together on a revitalized Acheron.